 Naturland farmers and processors have been ground-breaking global pioneers for over 30 years.
 The world’s first ever conversion to organic agriculture of tea gardens in Sri Lanka and India in the 1980s was the prelude to our successful work on an international scale.
-Currently over 40,000 farmers manage an area of some 250,000 hectares according to the Naturland standards.
+Currently 38,000 farmers in 44 countries manage an area of some 320,000 hectares according to the Naturland standards.
 To Naturland, organic agriculture means combining tradition with modern practices and experience with the courage to adopt new approaches.

 ›learn more about Naturland

 Managers and partners involved in a project entitled “Green Innovation Centres for the Agricultural and Food Sectors” from various African countries and from India paid a visit to Naturland on 12th May.
 This visit was part of a conference on organic agriculture organised by the GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH) which provides services worldwide in the field of international cooperation for sustainable development.

 The objective of the tour was to inform market players, representatives of the organic industry and researchers in Germany, among others, about the Green Innovation Centres project, and to help them to network.
 Naturland was a guest at the conference and arranged for the participants to pay a visit to its head offices.

 On May the 10th, a Tunisian delegation made up of directors and staff members of its Ministry of Agriculture and associated authorities visited Naturland.
 The visit was part of an official tour of bodies involved in sustainable agriculture and was organised by the GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, a company specialising in international development).